kamyu1537/WFDedicatedServer/README.md

 > [!WARNING]
 > To operate the server, you must run the server on a separate computer using a dedicated account where Webfishing has been purchased.

+> [!IMPORTANT]
+> Before starting the server, create a Zones folder and extract the main_zone.tcsn file from the game.

 Start the server using one of the following commands:
 - `dotnet WFDS.Server.dll`
 - Execute `WFDS.Server.exe`.